tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 supported by TLS versions prior to 1.3.

-By sending a compress_certificate extension, the sender indicates to the peer the certificate compression algorithms it is willing to decompress.
-The "extension_data" field of this extension in the Extension message SHALL contain a CertificateCompressionAlgorithms value:
+By sending a compress_certificate extension, the sender indicates to the peer the certificate compression algorithms it is willing to use for decompression.
+The "extension_data" field of this extension SHALL contain a CertificateCompressionAlgorithms value:

 ~~~
     enum {